Device Count Calculator

 Kitchens require at least two 20A small-appliance branch circuits with GFCI protection, plus dedicated circuits for the dishwasher, disposal, and other fixed appliances.
 Bathrooms need at least one GFCI receptacle and a dedicated 20A circuit.
 Bedrooms typically get 4 receptacles per NEC spacing rules (no point along the wall more than 6 feet from an outlet).

 Dedicated circuits are required for high-draw appliances: washers, dryers, ranges, HVAC equipment, and garage door openers.
-This calculator includes common dedicated circuits per room type to give a realistic total.
+This calculator lists common dedicated circuits per room type in their own column so you can size the panel, but they are counted separately from the device total — a home run is a circuit, not a device.

 Faraday turns a device count into a priced estimate with materials, labor hours, and markup in minutes.